-Wisconsin student wants sex charges dismissed
+Judge won't toss charges against Wisconsin college student

 MADISON, Wis.
-(AP) — A suspended University of Wisconsin student accused of sexually assaulting and harassing several women is asking a judge to dismiss four of the 21 charges against him, arguing that some of his actions were no worse than “Happy Days” television character Arthur Fonzarelli’s antics.
+(AP) — A judge refused on Friday to dismiss four charges against a suspended University of Wisconsin student accused of sexually assaulting and harassing women, rejecting his attorneys’ claim that some of his actions were no worse than “Happy Days” television character Arthur Fonzarelli’s flirtatious antics.

-Twenty-year-old Alec Cook is due in court Friday.
-He’s also charged with stalking, strangulation and false imprisonment in cases dating to March 2015.
+Alec Cook faces a total of 21 charges that include strangulation, sexual assault, stalking and false imprisonment stemming from cases involving 10 women dating back to March 2015.

-Cook says one stalking charge should be tossed because he only called the alleged victim beautiful and repeatedly put his arm around her, which Cook’s attorneys compared to Fonzarelli’s flirting.
+The 20-year-old Cook sat silently at the defense table as his attorneys unsuccessfully tried to get two stalking counts, a sexual assault charge and a disorderly conduct charge tossed.
+The Edina, Minnesota, man was ordered to stand trial and remains free on $100,000 bail.

 Most Read Stories

-Note: This story has been corrected to show Cook’s bail was $100,000, not $200,000.